 Learn how to identify animal habitats with our guide to the common animal burrows and holes found in the British wintertime.

-Winter is the best time to look for mammal holes made by burrowing animals.
-Now that the vegetation has died back, holes and burrows are easier to spot.
+Ever wondered which animal has made small holes in the ground?
+Or what animal that burrow you've spotted belongs to?
+Winter is the best time to look for mammal holes made by burrowing animals, because as the vegetation has died back, holes and burrows are easier to spot.

 Small predators, such as stoats and weasels, often live in holes stolen from their prey, and even pine martens have been recorded living in badger setts.
 So don’t be surprised if you find some strange bedfellows.

 - Bank voles, wood mice and yellow-necked mice can dig extensive burrow systems, often under tree roots.

 - Wood mice dig burrows in cereal fields and similar open situations.

 - The tunnels are generally only a few centimetres below ground, with entrance holes about 3cm in diameter.

 - Mouse holes are often camouflaged or blocked with debris, such as small stones, clods of earth or twigs.
 Tunnels – particularly those of the bank vole – frequently connect to runways above ground through dense vegetation.

 - Rats dig holes similar to those of water voles, 6-9cm in diameter.
 They are usually close to water, but are also found in a variety of other habitats such as hedgerows, rubbish tips and often under cover such as tree roots and logs.